spectrocloud/librarium/content/docs/09.5-security/10-lifecycle/15-release-process.md

 ## Backup

 We back up the current release before starting a new one.
-Should a rollback be required and patching is not an option, a rollback request is submitted to DevOps.
-DevOps will restore from the backup and revert the production SaaS instance to the prior version.
+Should a rollback be required and patching is not an option, a rollback request is submitted to the Spectro Cloud DevOps team.
+The DevOps team will restore from the backup and revert the production SaaS instance to the prior version.

 <br />